Amidst COVID-19, how many times have you heard someone say, "Now that I have more time, I want to be more productive"?

 32. Go on a short drive with no agenda.

-36. Scan the room and notice which colors your eyes are drawn to.
+35. Scan the room and notice what your eyes are drawn to.
+Explore it further.

 38. Staring contest.